Akeboshiwind/obelisk-log/README.md

-AUTH_USER | The username for the basic auth login for the panel | db AUTH_PASSWORD | The password for the basic auth login for the panel | password PANEL_USER | The username for the panel | admin AUTH_PASSWORD | The password for the panel | admin
+AUTH_USER | The username for the basic auth login for the panel | db AUTH_PASSWORD | The password for the basic auth login for the panel | password PANEL_USER | The username for the panel | admin PANEL_PASSWORD | The password for the panel | admin

 ## License